AdityaKane2001/regnety/README.md

 ## What's next?

-This project is being actively worked on and developed.
 If you have any suggestions, feel free to open an issue or start a PR.
 Following is the list of things to be done in near future.

-- [ ] Improve accuracy of the models.
+- [x] Improve accuracy of the models.
-- [ ] Convert existing models to TFLite.
+- [x] Convert existing models to TFLite.
-- [ ] Implement and train more variants of RegNetY.
+- [x] Implement and train more variants of RegNetY.
-- [ ] Training models using noisy student method.
+- [] Training models using noisy student method.
-- [ ] Implement and train RegNet-{X, Z}
+- [x] Implement and train RegNet-{X, Y}

 ## Acknowledgement